Marc-garcia-coronado/Marc-garcia-coronado/README.md

 # Hello, I'm Marc García Coronado 👋

-I'm a student passionate about programming and technology.
+I'm a student passionate about programming and technology, with a strong focus on backend development.
 Welcome to my GitHub profile!

 - 🌱 I'm currently learning web development and software engineering.
 - 💼 Looking for internship opportunities.